Branimir Georgiev

 Branimir had a penchant for crashing things on a Friday afternoon, or right before a public holiday — because that is when developers reveal their true dedication.
 He trained six engineers and earned the nickname the bastard from heaven in tester mode and master-blaster in developer mode.

-The best documentation is through a conversation (2025 – Present)
+The best collaboration is through conversation (2025 – Present)

 At Heidelberg Materials, Branimir worked on PxTrend — an industrial historian built by Paranext.
 When the setup stalled, he drove to the nearest plant in Devnya, talked to the operators, learned from the clients, learned from the creator, and built understanding the only way that works — by experimenting, using it, and solving problems.
 The understanding of what a historian should do became the foundation for what came next.